MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/data-classification-content-explorer.md

 - Security administrator
 - Compliance data administrator

+> [!IMPORTANT]
+> Membership in these role groups does not allow you to view the list of items in content explorer or to view the contents of the items in content explorer.

+### Required permissions to access items in content explorer

-Access to content explorer is highly restricted because it lets you read the contents of scanned files.There are two roles that grant access to content explorer:
+Access to content explorer is highly restricted because it lets you read the contents of scanned files.
+There are two roles that grant access to content explorer:

-- **Content Explorer List viewer**: Membership in this role group allows you to see each item and its location.
+- **Content Explorer List viewer**: Membership in this role group allows you to see each item and its location in list view.
 The `data classification list viewer` role has been pre-assigned to this role group.

 - **Content Explorer Content viewer**: Membership in this role group allows you to view the contents of each item in the list.
 The `data classification content viewer` role has been pre-assigned to this role group.